CeleritasCelery/coredumped/content/post/implementing-a-safe-garbage-collector-in-rust.md

 cx.garbage_collect(); // Object is no longer accessible
 ```

-However, If we  invalidate all references to the GC heap when we call `garbage_collect`, we can't access our data at all afterwards.
+However, if we invalidate all references to the GC heap when we call `garbage_collect`, we can't access our data at all afterwards.
 We obviously need something more here.

 ## Rooting {#rooting}